 Thus far, we have established the need to represent code as vectors before feeding it into a machine learning classifier that will help us sort through a messy project.
 We have also discussed at length why neural network based encoders are probably the best for this task.
 However, a new problem arises from this.
 In the case of natural language, the features and labels were clear: we try to predict neighboring words from a central word, as is done in code2vec.
 But with code we have more freedom, in a way: code has several special properties and structure.
 So we need to decide how to represent pieces of code before even feeding them to the network that will give us the vector representations, if you recall, as a by-product in the middle layers.

-and thus, hopefully, better results at the
+vector representations and thus, hopefully, better results at the

 As a refresher, recall that symbolic execution. traverse all the paths a program could take with all possible inputs, never defining them (unlike fuzzing), but rather treating them symbolically like algebraic indeterminates.

 In the work we are reviewing, these paths are known as traces which are left during the symbolic execution and are further abstracted or, if you will, simplified, so that a simple snippet like the following becomes two abstracted traces like this: